mctavishmcardle/ftl/README.md

-# Tools for recording nd restoring web browser state
+# Tools for recording and restoring web browser state

 These tools aim to make it easy to take a Firefox window containing a particular set of tabs, each displaying a certain address, record it in a simple,